 St Paul’s students put their hands up to lead, serve and build.
 During 2000-14, three founded Sydney Genesis, five headed the University Union, five were Convocation Medallists and seven were Rhodes Scholars, chosen for their academic ability and practical vision.

 We have one foot firmly grounded in history, but we are also focused on the horizon ahead of us.
 In 2016 we'll be embarking on a new architecturally designed Paul's wing.

 The best things done at Paul’s are based on teamwork, not just in sport but also in learning – in “Education of the Young by the Young”.
 Winning is the result of living and working together.

 During 2014-18 the world marks the centenary of World War One.
 The war devastated and transformed St Paul’s College.
-In September 2014 the College marked the centenary of the death of Brian Pockley, a Pauline and one of the very first men to be killed in the war.
-We have also made a particular effort at the centenary this year of Anzac Day.
-Stories of all the twenty men from this College who died in the war can be found in this website, together with details of our role in the University’s commemoration activities.
+In September 2014 the College marked the centenary of the death of Brian Pockley, a Pauline and one of the very first men to be killed in the war during the period of centenary we make a particular effort on Anzac Day.
+Stories of all the twenty men from this College who died in the war can be found in this website.